Multilevel Control Functional: Methodology

-Our proposed method is simple yet effective, widely applicable and has a few benefits. (i) The restriction on $\Pi$ can be relaxed.
-We only assume that $\pi$ is smooth and $\pi(x)>0$, such that the gradient of $\log \pi$ can be evaluated pointwise.
-In Bayesian statistics, it is often the case that we only have $\pi$ up to an unknown normalization constant due to the intractable marginal likelihood. (ii) The MLCF estimator in Proposition~\ref{proposition1} is unbiased and has a faster convergence rate if the assumptions are satisfied.
-Users have the flexibility to modify the estimator.
-For example, users can choose to use control functionals only on some selected low levels. (iii) The simplified MLCF estimator in Remark~\ref{simple_MLCF} has no restriction on how to generate samples.
-It can employ any experimental design to further improve the efficiency. (iv) Implementing MLCF is simple and straightforward, which doesn't require additional expert knowledge on the specific problem users are tackling.
+The proposed method, MLCFs, is simple yet effective, widely applicable, and offers several advantages. (i) The MLCF estimator in \Cref{proposition1} is unbiased and achieves a fast convergence rate under mild assumptions.
+Moreover, users have the flexibility to modify the estimator, such as using control functionals only on selected low levels. (ii) The restriction on $\Pi$ can be relaxed.
+We only assume that $\pi$ is smooth and $\pi(x)>0$, so that the gradient of $\log \pi$ can be evaluated pointwise.
+In Bayesian statistics, we often only know $\pi$ up to an unknown normalization constant due to the intractable marginal likelihood. (iii) The simplified MLCF estimator defined in \Cref{simple_MLCF} (in Appendix \ref{appendix: simplified MLCFs}) has no restrictions on how to generate samples.
+It can employ any experimental design to further improve efficiency. (iv) Implementing MLCFs is simple and straightforward and does not require domain-specific expertise from users.